 Improve security with OTPs: Guide to one-time passwords

-One-time passwords are a simple yet highly effective way to prevent hackers from gaining access to online accounts.
-They work by providing a unique password every time the user logs in.
+They are a simple yet highly effective way to boost security, providing users with a unique password every time they log in.

-Keep reading to learn more about OTPs and how they work, plus how you can easily set up and start sending OTPs with MailerSend.
+In this guide, we’ll cover how OTPs work, the types of OTPs, best practices, and how you can easily set up and start sending them with MailerSend.
 Let’s get to it!

-OTPs can be used for the entire authentication process, for example, using an OTP on its own to log in along with the user’s username, email address or phone number.
-Or, it can be a part of a multi-layer authentication process, such as two-factor authentication (2FA) or multi-factor authentication (MFA).
-This involves the user logging in with static credentials and then using an OTP as an additional layer of authentication.
+OTPs can be used for the entire authentication process, for example, using an OTP to log in along with the user’s username, email address or phone number instead of a static, user-generated password.
+Or, they can be a part of a multi-layer authentication process, such as two-factor authentication (2FA) or multi-factor authentication (MFA).
+This involves the user logging in with static credentials and then using an OTP as an additional layer of authentication to verify the login.

 OTPs offer additional security because:

-a) They provide a unique password every single time the user completes a transaction or logs in, therefore the password cannot be discovered and used again.
+a) They provide a unique password every single time the user completes a transaction or logs in; the password cannot be discovered and used again.

 Types of OTPs

 There are three types of OTPs, each of which uses a different method to generate the password.
-The OTPs can be generated by a security token in the form of a device (hard token) or mobile phone app (soft token), or be delivered via SMS or email.
+The OTPs can be generated by a security token in the form of a device (hard token) or mobile phone app (soft token), or be delivered via SMS, instant message, or email.

 Time-based one-time passwords (TOTPs)